Area road closings, delays announced

 State Route 302 ***UPDATE***

 SR 604, 1/2 mile west of Camp Road, is closed for bridge repairs.
 The detour route for eastbound motorists is US 42 to SR 302, south on SR 302 to SR 301, north on SR 301 to SR 604, and reverse for westbound motorists.
-The road is expected to reopen October 2016.
+The road is expected to reopen by the end of October 2016.